-Nellie Bly was the famous penname of daring journalist Elizabeth Cochrane.
+Nellie Bly was the penname of the daring 18th century journalist and entrepreneur Elizabeth Cochrane.
+Never heard of her?
+Well read on.
 Born in 1865, she experienced firsthand how difficult it was for women to be self-sufficient in the 1800’s when she enrolled as a teenager at the Illinois Normal School – a teacher college.
-After just one semester, she had to abandon the effort when her divorced mother had no money for tuition.
-This however, was fine with the rebellious Elizabeth as she wished be a Writer, not a teacher.
+After just one semester, she had to abandon the effort when her divorced mother had no more money for her tuition.
+This however, was fine with the rebellious Elizabeth as she wished be a Writer, most certainly not a teacher.

-In 1885, she wrote a decidedly fiery Letter-to-the-Editor of the Pittsburg Dispatch, denouncing a sexist article calling working women a “MONSTROSITY OF NATURE!”
+In 1885, she wrote a decidedly fiery Letter-to-the-Editor of the Pittsburg Dispatch, denouncing in no uncertain terms a sexist article calling any working women a “MONSTROSITY OF NATURE!”
 The paper’s Editor was impressed with the anonymous writer’s passion and spunk.
 He ran an ad asking her to come forward and identify herself.
-Elizabeth marched down to the newspaper’s office, pleaded her case, and was promptly hired for $5/week.
+Never shy, Elizabeth marched down to the newspaper’s office, pleaded her case loudly, and was promptly hired for $5/week.
 She took the penname Nellie Bly, after a popular song of the day.

 Within six months, Joseph Pulitzer hired her at The New York World.

-In 1895, Bly surprisingly gave up reporting when she wed industrialist Robert Seaman.
+In 1895, Bly shocked her fans when she gave up reporting and wed industrialist Robert Seaman.
 With typical Bly impulsiveness, she married him after just a few days.
 She was just 29, while he was 72!
-Their marriage was amicable though and it provided her the financial security she could never achieve as a single woman.
+Their marriage was amicable though and it provided her the financial security she could never achieve as a single woman in the 1800’s.
 After his death, she stepped up and ran his business, Iron Clad Manufacturing, and in fact improved upon it.
 She turned the business into a multimillion-dollar company and continued her social reforms in her own way – by paying both female and male workers an equal living wage.

-Just prior to World War I, Nellie moved to Austria where, due to the pervasive global war, she was forced to stay for the duration.
-On her arrival back in the US, she returned to her first love, Journalism.
-Joining the New York Journal, she reported on Women’s Suffrage and similar causes, though never returned to the celebrity status she enjoyed in her twenties.
-Nellie Bly remained a working journalist until her death of pneumonia in 1922 at only 57.
+Just prior to World War I, Nellie moved to Austria where, due to the global war, she was forced to stay for the duration.
+On her arrival back in the US, she decided to return to her first love, Journalism.
+Joining the New York Journal, she reported on Women’s Suffrage and similar causes, though never quite returned to the celebrity status she enjoyed in her twenties.
+Bly remained a hard-working journalist until her death of pneumonia in 1922 at only 57.

-Throughout her remarkable life, Bly exposed corruption and injustices towards both women and the poor.
+Throughout her remarkable life, Nellie Bly exposed corruption and injustices towards women, the sick and the poor.
 Her bravery and daring opened the profession to new generations of female journalists for decades and centuries to come.